haftamuk/dha-hackathon/README.md

-# dha-hackathon
+# DHA-Hackathon

 This repository is created to simulate APIs of identified HIS endpoints to help focus hackathon participants on health data exchange and interoperability.
-Check out the [wiki](https://github.com/haftamuk/dha-hackathon/wiki), to know more about the Hackathon!
+Check out the [Hackathon Coding Competition WIKI](https://github.com/haftamuk/dha-hackathon/wiki), to know more about the Hackathon!

 # Objective